Hantavirus and Protecting your Immune system

 This is where we need to be clear:

-A healthy gut supports your immune resilience—but it does NOT prevent hantavirus infection.
+A healthy gut supports your immune resilience—but it does NOT support resilience against hantavirus infection.

 Gut health is supportive—not protective against exposure.